 Recipe Tips

-• Doneness cues.
-You’ll know this cake is done baking when it’s no longer glossy looking on top, the edges are firm and lightly browned, and a toothpick inserted into the center of the cake comes out clean or with a few moist crumbs.
+• Check for doneness: The cake is done when the top looks dry, the edges are lightly browned, and a toothpick comes out clean or with a few crumbs.

 Image of the Gluten-Free Carrot Cake on a plate ready to be enjoyed